-In the original version of the Iffy Quotient, the denominator was all URLs.
+In version 1, the Iffy Quotient was computed as $\frac{Iffy}{Iffy + OK + Unknown}$, including Unknown URLs in the denominator.
 Essentially, that treated all Unknown sites as if they were OK.
 NewsGuard has greater coverage of sites that were popular in 2019 than those that were popular in 2016, and greater coverage of sites with popular URLs on Facebook than Twitter.
-To facilitate comparison over time and between sites, we now express the Iffy Quotient as the fraction of rated sites.
-In absolute terms, the Iffy Quotient is higher in this second version than the first version.
+To facilitate comparison over time and between sites, version 2 expresses the Iffy Quotient as the fraction of rated sites.
+In absolute terms, the Iffy Quotient was higher in the second version than the first version.
 We caution readers that they still should not place too much emphasis on the absolute value of the Iffy Quotient but instead should use it to make comparisons over time and between platforms.

+Limitation:

-Limitation: Some of the Unknown URLs may be from sites that NewsGuard would judge as Iffy but hasn't gotten around to judging yet.
+Some of the Unknown URLs may be from sites that NewsGuard would judge as Iffy but hasn't gotten around to judging yet.
 Our current approach assumes that the unrated sites would be rated as Iffy in the same proportion as the rated ones.
 That is, if 10% of the URLs from rated sites are from Iffy sites, then 10% of the URLs from unrated sites are also from Iffy sites.
 If, for example, the unrated sites are disproportionately iffy, as NewsGuard rates a larger fraction of them the Iffy Quotient could go up over time without there being any change in the fraction of content actually from Iffy sites.
 There is no way to completely eliminate this possibility that improved measurement over time could make it look like there is a change in the Iffy Quotient.
-To provide better information about the extent of this risk, we publish a chart that shows not only the fraction of Iffy sites but also the fractions of OK and Unknown sites.
-On the new details page, accessible by clicking on the main chart, we also show for each day the most popular URLs that are classified as Iffy, OK, and Unknown.
+Our deep dive page shows for any time period the most popular URLs that are classified as Iffy, OK, and Unknown.
 Anecdotally, many of the popular Unknown URLs are stories about Korean pop music.